 Pricing - 'low prices will encourage more sales'

-When we first start out running a Commission based Art business, charging very high prices for your work may see your business struggle, although it is possible dependant on where you live, how you market yourself and even who you know, primarily many tend not to charge enough and there is a misconception that charging low prices will encourage more sales but at the end of the day, charging too little could actually cost you your time and money with 'cheap prices' deterring people from commissioning you as they may see low prices as meaning low quality, they may think the Art products you use to create your work are 'cheap' too and that the portrait or product will fade or break over a shorter timespan, so try to be realistic, it will take time before you start to see a profit but it is better to ensure you are actually making a profit rather than a loss if you are serious about your business and it is far more likely to be successful in the longer term.
-Remember also that constantly changing your prices by either raising them or lowering them to try and encourage more sales in the current climate could impact negatively on you and your business.
-Dropping your prices may alienate past customers but you could always run special offers from time to time to avoid this.
+When we first begin our art business, charging very high prices for your work may see your business struggle.
+Although it is possible to succeed this way dependent on where you live, how you market yourself and even who you know, most do not charge enough and there is a misconception that charging low prices encourages more sales - this could actually cost you time and money.
+Cheap pricing could deter people from commissioning work from you as they may think low prices mean low quality.
+They may believe the art products you use are 'cheap' too and that the portrait or product is likely to fade or break over a shorter time-span, so try to be realistic.
+It can take time before you start to see a profit but if you are serious about your business, know your worth and if someone is not willing to pay your prices, there will be others that are.
+Remember that constantly raising or lowering your prices to encourage more sales during difficult times can impact negatively on you and your business.
+Dropping your prices can alienate past customers, but why not run special offers from time to time to avoid this.

 Research other artists